lightdock/lightdock.github.io/tutorials/server/index.md

 </center>

 Once submitted, the server will inform you about the status of your run.
-This is the time where you should bookmark the URL in order to retrieve the results once done.
-If you are a registered users, storing the URL is not needed as it will be automatically stored in your personal workspace.
+This is the time where you should bookmark the URL in order to retrieve the resultslater on.
+If you are a registered user, the job will be automatically stored in your personal workspace.

 <center>